ioagit/adptest/README.md

   The blog controller could have done this but for reusability and keeping lean controllers the filter was created.
 * The toList Filter was create to parse an array and return a string separated by a separator (", ") by default.
 This was used for the categories on the blog feed.
   This allows for a cleaner html markup and added reusability.

-## How to run it?

-* Clone the repo
-* Install with dependencies. (bower install and npm install)

-## Build & development

-Run `grunt` for building and `grunt serve` for preview.
-Run grunt serve:dist to preview the miminize version.

 ## Testing